Fuquay-Varina police investigating fatal hit-and-run

 Stay on top of breaking news stories with the ABC11 News App

-Police say they are searching for a 2002-2006 silver Chrysler Sebring or Dodge Stratus with passenger side damage including the missing side mirror.
+Police were previously searching for a 2002-2006 silver Chrysler Sebring or Dodge Stratus with passenger side damage including the missing side mirror.

 Drivers were asked to avoid the area Sunday morning.